Darryl Dawkins: Other media

 On April 7, 1986, he appeared at WrestleMania II as a guest judge for a boxing match between Mr. T (with Joe Frazier, The Haiti Kid) versus Roddy Piper (with Bob Orton and Lou Duva).

+In 1989, Dawkins appeared as himself (credited as "The Basketball Star") in the documentary The Big Bang.

 Dawkins appears in NBA Ballers and the NBA 2K video games as a reserve member of the 1980s Legends East Team.
-He also appears in NBA Live Mobile as a Legend based on his 1979–1980 season with the Sixers.
+He also appears in NBA Live Mobile as a Legend based on his 1979–80 season with the Sixers.

+In 2005, Dawkins was one of several former NBA players to audition for an analyst position with ESPN, as part of the network's reality series Dream Job.

 Personal life

 Dawkins' autobiography Chocolate Thunder: The Uncensored Life and Times of Darryl Dawkins (co-authored with Charley Rosen) chronicles his on- and off-the-court life as an NBA star.
 In the book, Dawkins chronicled some of the racism he encountered during his NBA career, playing alongside 76ers superstar Julius Erving, and his off-the-court experiences with drugs, partying, and women.

 In September 1986, Dawkins eloped with Kelly Barnes of Trenton, New Jersey.
 The following autumn, the two were planning to divorce when she committed suicide on November 1, 1987, at her parents' home in New Jersey; Dawkins was in Utah with his team at the time.
 In 1988, Dawkins married a former Nets cheerleader, Robbin Thornton; they divorced after 10 years.
 Dawkins later remarried; he and his wife, Janice, had three children: Nick, Alexis, and Tabitha, a daughter from Janice's previous relationship who has Down syndrome.

+His son, Nick Dawkins, plays football at Penn State University.

 In 1999, Saturday Night Live named Dawkins the "Man of the Millennium" in a Weekend Update sketch.

 Death

 Dawkins died on August 27, 2015, in Allentown, Pennsylvania, at the age of 58.
 The Lehigh County coroner's office announced that an autopsy would be performed on August 27, but according to a statement released by Dawkins' family, the cause of death was a heart attack.

 Over 600 people attended his public casket viewing.
-Among them were former boxing heavyweight champion Larry Holmes, former 76ers teammates Billy Cunningham (who also coached Dawkins for five of his seven seasons with the team), former New Jersey Net Tim Bassett, and modern NBA players Jason Thompson and Karl-Anthony Towns.
+Among them were former boxing heavyweight champion Larry Holmes, former 76ers teammate Billy Cunningham (who also coached Dawkins for five of his seven seasons with the team), former New Jersey Net Tim Bassett, and modern NBA players Jason Thompson and Karl-Anthony Towns.